deep-diver/KaggleNotebook-Notes/Bengali.AI Handwritten Grapheme Classification/fastai from Iafoss.md

 The third parameter `loss_func` is used to specify a loss function.
 A custom loss function is defined, and its name is `Loss_combine`.
 Bangali MNIST is a multilabel classification problem, so there should be three different outputs to be measured. `Dnet_1ch` model's output actually has three different fully connected layers separately. `Loss_combine` function simply adds up losses from those separate layers.

+We will see the custom metrices of `Metric_grapheme`, `Metric_vowel`, `Metric_consonant`, and `Metric_tot` shortly.
+Basically, each of them displays the amount of loss to the corresponding classification results.

+`CSVLogger` is justa callback to leave a log file while training.
+It will be passed when the actual training begins. `learn.clip_grad` is a way to limit the value of gradient in order to prevent exploding gradient problem. `learn.split` is a fastai mechanism to split the whole model into groups. `model.head1` is the splitting point where the DenseNet121 part is over and additional fully connected layers are attatched.

 ```python
 learn.fit_one_cycle(32,